gentoo-haskell/gentoo-haskell/projects/blog/66-EAPI=5-ghc-7.6-and-other-goodies.rst

 Once you upgrade a library you need to:

-1. rebuld all the reverse dependencies
+1. rebuild all the reverse dependencies
 2. and their reverse dependencies (recursive)

 The first point can be solved by **EAPI 5** so